On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

 \section{Introduction and main results}

 We consider a kinetic-transport equation which describes the movement of biological microorganisms biased towards a chemoattractant.
 The model is called the \emph{run and tumble} equation and introduced in \cite {A80, S74} based on some experimental observations \cite{BB72} on the chemotaxis of the bacteria called \emph{E. coli} towards amino-acids.
 The equation is given by where $f:=f (t,x,v) \geq 0$ is the density distribution of microorganisms at time $t \geq 0$ at a position $x \in \mathbb{R}^d$, moving with a velocity $v \in \mathcal{V} \subseteq \R^d$.
-We take $\mathcal{V} =B(0, V_0)$, a centered ball with unit volume so that $|\mathcal{V} | =1$.
+In \eqref{eq:rt}, $\mathcal{V} =B(0, V_0)$ is a centered ball with a unit volume and a radius $V_0>0$ so that $|\mathcal{V} | =1$.
 Microorganisms perform a biased movement along the gradient of the chemoattractant with a constant speed and they change their orientation at random times towards the regions where the chemoattractant concentration is higher.
-Experiments show that the duration of a run is longer than of a tumble in general.
-When the microorganisms move towards a favourable direction, the duration of the runs get even longer.
-On the other hand, if they are away from the regions of high chemoattractant density, the number of jumps increase and the run times get shorter.
-The underlying process is also called as the \emph{velocity jump process}.
+This biased random walk drives the microorganisms up the gradient of the chemoattactant density.
+The underlying process is also called a \emph{velocity jump process}.

-The tumbling frequency $T$ describes the change in velocity from $v$ to $v'$ and we assume that it can be written as where $\lambda : \mathbb{R} \to [0, \infty) $ is the tumbling rate and $m$ is the derivative of the external signal $M$ along the direction of $v'$ and given by where $M$ depends on the chemoattractant concentration $S$ via where $m_0$ represents the external signal in the absence of a chemical stimulus.
-In \eqref{defn:T}, the turning kernel $K$ is a probability distribution on $\mathcal{V}$ and gives the probability of moving from velocity $v$ to velocity $v'$ so that it satisfies
+The tumbling frequency $T$ describes the change in velocity from $v$ to $v'$ and it can be written as where $\lambda : \mathbb{R} \to [0, \infty) $ is the tumbling rate and $m$ is the gradient of the external signal $M$ along the direction of $v'$ and given by where $M$ depends on the chemoattractant concentration $S$ via where $m_0\in \R_0^+$ represents the external signal in the absence of a chemical stimulus.
+In \eqref{defn:T}, the tumbling kernel $\kappa$ is a probability distribution on $\mathcal{V}$ and gives the probability of tumbling from velocity $v$ to velocity $v'$ so that it satisfies